Eva is a senior associate in the children and education team.

 Specialising exclusively in education law, Eva advises on special educational needs, Equality Act claims, admissions, exclusions and complaints.
 She also works collaboratively with other specialist departments in claims involving negligence or breach of contract relating to education settings and governance matters such as revising policy documents.

-Eva is noted in The Legal 500 (2017) as "compassionate and understanding" and "passionately devoted to the area of work and really goes the extra mile to get results for her clients".
+Eva is also noted in The Legal 500 (2017) as "compassionate and understanding" and "passionately devoted to the area of work and really goes the extra mile to get results for her clients".

 It is Eva's first-hand experience of special needs that fuels her passion for this area of legal work and informs her empathetic style of client care.
 She has a real understanding of what a struggle it can be to navigate this complex area of law.
 For parents seeking a place for their child at a 'super selective' grammar, a specialist independent or an oversubscribed primary school Eva understands that you know what is best for your child and that the stakes could not be higher.
 When a child's needs are not being met, they are not appropriately protected from bullying or they are excluded from their education setting, life can become untenable and the antidote to this is action.